Improve productivity while working from home using these easy yet effective hacks

 20. Don’t forget the ergonomic chair

-At the same time, working on a computer between the walls of your home is no different than working in a large office; your body requires support in the same way that it does when sitting.
+Working on a computer at home is no different from working in a corporate office; your body still needs the same support while sitting.

 If you work eight hours a day in a home office similar to a regular office, it’s definitely worth investing in a good office chair with all the necessary features, such as armrests, a height-adjustable backrest, a seat mechanism that moves with the body, and so on.

 The height-adjustable balance chair is a good alternative to a desk chair because it teaches you how to sit and stand properly.
-There are numerous color options available.
+There are lots of color options available.

 21. Make sure there is enough light